Romastyi/mongo-hkd/README.md

 ### BSONField

-First of all, you must define instances of your HKD data classes with `BSONField[A]` as `F[_]`, e.g. `Data[BSONField]`.
+First of all, you must define instances of your HKD case classes with `BSONField[A]` as `F[_]`, e.g. `Data[BSONField]`.
-These instances will define namings for all BSON fields of your data classes and will be used further for BSON codecs and query DSL.
+These instances will define namings for all BSON fields of your case classes and will be used further for BSON codecs and query DSL.
 These instances can be defined manually or derived automatically, e.g.:

 ```scala